MohitGoel92/Fashion-Class-Classification/README.md

 **Task:** We have been hired by a fashion retailer who uses Machines Learning techniques to analyse the types of clothing invdividuals wear in their instagram pictures.
 This data is then used to recommend the best outifts and clothing to purchase (targetted marketing) that are inline with fashion trends.

 The fashion dataset consists of 70,000 images divided into 60,000 training and 10,000 test samples.
-The dataset consists of 28x28 grayscale images, associated with a label from 10 classes.
+The dataset consists of 28x28 grayscale images, each image being represented by a row with 748 columns associated with a label from 10 classes.

 The 10 target classes are as follows: